If you would like to join me for a hiking / climbing trip, please email me ... mntviews@gmail.com

 - Dave

-- David Dedenczuk, he compiled the list of 68 peaks in ACT
+- David Dedenczuk, he compiled the list of 68 peaks.

 - Jacinta